f5devcentral/f5-agility-labs-containers/docs/class5/module2/lab2.rst

       ocp-tunnel  0a:58:0a:80:00:60  endpoint:10.10.199.101    yes

 #.
 In a TMOS shell, view the ARP entries.

+   .. note:: run the command "tmsh"  if you do not see "(tmos)" in your shell.

    This will show all of the ARP entries; you should see the VTEP entries on the :code:`ocpvlan` and the Pod IP addresses on :code:`ose-tunnel`.